MrMaverick79/good-point-vue-frontend/README.md

 - Socket.io
 - Express
 - Tailwind CSS
+- Vite

 **Overview**

 *Good Point!* is a demonstration full-stack project that uses socket.io to create chat rooms.
-Users select a topic to debate and use rooms to discuss these topics with other users.
+Users can log in, add and create chat rooms, and discuss topic with others.

+## Future Fixes

+- Remove all axios requests
+- Tutorial for using socket IO
+- Refactor

+## Known bugs

+- [ ] Refresh needed after loggin in as another user.